ankumar/architecture/README.md

 This exchange resonated, shared internally, received a lot of feedback on ways of improving Architecture.
 This literally started the journey exploring take-aways.

 1. Framing & Asking the right question.
-2. Finding Answers, **Process, Learning Perspectives, Wisdom & Sharing**, especially from the Generosity of Large tech community.
+2. Finding Answers, **Process, Learning Perspectives, Wisdom & Sharing** from the Generosity of Large tech community.

 --